-- In one study, 8.9% of patients (hypogeusia, hyposmia, neuralgia).36 Myalgias were found in 10.7% of cases. - Lancet Neurology published the first known case of Guillain-Barre syndrome (GBS) in a COVID-19 patient.
+- Lancet Neurology published the first known case of Guillain-Barre syndrome (GBS) in a COVID-19 patient.
 A 61 year-old female from Wuhan presented with ascending bilateral lower extremity weakness without initial fever, respiratory or GI symptoms.
 LP showed elevated protein and normal cells.
 EMG showed absent F-waves.
 All these findings are consistent with early findings of GBS.
 Patient received an IVIG course.
 8 days later, she developed a fever and a dry cough, and tested positive for CoV-2.
 She was treated with arbidol, lopinavir, and ritonavir.
-She was discharged on day 30 with full strength and return of reflexes.44 It remains to be seen whether we will encounter cases of myopathy and rhabdomyolysis, as we saw during the SARS pandemic in 2002. - In Neurology, a group in Spain reported two cases of Miller Fisher syndrome (MFS) and polyneuritis cranialis, respectively.
+She was discharged on day 30 with full strength and return of reflexes.50 - In Neurology, a group in Spain reported two cases of Miller Fisher syndrome (MFS) and polyneuritis cranialis, respectively.
 The first patient, a 50 year-old man developed the cardinal features of MFS (ataxia, areflexia and ophthalmoparesis) 5 days after the onset of flu-like illness.
 He was found to have positive GD1b antibodies and albuminocytologic dissociation.
 He was treated with IVIG for 5 days on the fifth day of his neurological symptoms, resulting in complete recovery, save for residual anosmia and ageusia.
-The second patient. a 39 year-old man presented with bilateral abducens palsies, ageusia and areflexia, 3 days after diarrhea fever. and While albuminocytological dissociation was anti-ganglioside antibodies present, testing was not performed.
-Patient was treated with acetaminophen and made a complete recovery.45 - Three hospitals in Northern Italy reported a series of 5 COVID-19 cases who presented with GBS symptoms 5-10 days after onset of respiratory symptoms.
-Four paraparesis progressing had to tetraparesis/plegia and 1 had facial diplegia.
+The second patient, a 39 year-old man presented with bilateral abducens palsies, ageusia and areflexia, 3 days after diarrhea and fever.
+While albuminocytological dissociation was present, anti-ganglioside antibodies testing was not performed.
+Patient was treated with acetaminophen and made a complete recovery.51 - Three hospitals in Northern Italy reported a series of 5 COVID-19 cases who presented with GBS symptoms 5-10 days after onset of respiratory symptoms.
+Four had paraparesis progressing to tetraparesis/plegia and 1 had facial diplegia.
 Antiganglioside antibodies were negative in all tested patients.
 Albuminocytological dissociation was demonstrated in 3/5 patients.
 CSF was negative for CoV-2 PCR in all patients.
 Three had an axonal variant whereas 2 had demyelinating features on EMG.
 All received IVIG, one had plasmapheresis in addition.
-At 4 weeks.
-2 patients were still mechanically ventilated, 1 was discharged and 2 were undergoing physical rehabilitation.46
+At 4 weeks, 2 patients were still mechanically ventilated, 1 was discharged and 2 were undergoing physical rehabilitation.52